fractalpixel/ancienttech/README.md

     * [ ] Tune texture (shadows)
     * [ ] Do not make redstone rotate?
     * [ ] Space for more gates?
     * [ ] If there are no adjacent inputs, extend input to opposite output by default? -> read blocks.
+    * [ ] Implement rotate, mirror - update facing, refresh inputs.
 * [ ] Redstone Pipe
     * plain, OR:s incoming, if no incoming connections, read block opposite output
 * [ ] Branch